TonyPhipps/SIEM/Threat-Hunting.md

 # Frameworks
 - MITRE ATT&CK
 - Targeted Hunting integrating Threat Intelligence (TaHiTI)
+- Splunk's PEAK (Plan, Execute, Act, all with Knowledge)

-# Hypotheses-Based
+# Hunting Phases
-Planning Phase
+## Planning Phase
-- Gather intelligence
--	Develop a hypothesis
+-	Develop a hypothesis / Identify impactful intelligence / Establish a baseline
+- Research the involved technologies, tactics, techniques, threat actors
--	Determine data sources
+-	Determine data sources and scope
+- Plan the hunt

-Execution Phase
+## Execution Phase
 -	Query data sources
+- Ensure data/results are clean
--	Follow breadcrumbs
+-	Investigate/Analyze
+- Escalate any critical findings immediately
--	Test hypothesis
+- Test and refine hypothesis, if appropriate

-Reporting Phase
+## Action Phase
+- Document the hunt itself
--	Distill findings
+-	Document findings
 -	Create detections
 -	Improve process

-Focusing on hypothesis that are unlikely to boil down into a signature to automate.
+- Report findings
+- Plan to redo hunt or scrap it

 General Examples:
-- An adversary acheived <tactic> via/to <technique>.
+- An adversary acheived [tactic] via/to [technique].
-- An adversary exploited the vulnerbility described in <CVE/Vulnerability>.
+- An adversary exploited the vulnerbility described in [CVE/Vulnerability].
-- <Group/Campaign> activity has compromised an endpoint.
+- [Group/Campaign] activity has compromised an endpoint.
-- A(n) <Type> account has been compromised.
+- A(n) [Type] account has been compromised.
-- An adversary is using covert channels based on DNS to exfiltrate data from the organization
+- An adversary is using covert channels based on [protocol] to exfiltrate data from the organization
+- An adversary is levering [software] to automatically exfiltrate sensitive data from the organization.
-- An adversary is levering PowerShell to automatically exfiltrate sensitive data from the organization.
+- An adversary is levering [hardware] to automatically exfiltrate sensitive data from the organization.
-- An adversary is using existing user accounts for lateral movement
+- An adversary is using existing user accounts for lateral movement.
-- An adversary is leveraging web shells to retain access to the infrastructure
+- An adversary is leveraging web shells to retain access to the infrastructure.
-- An adversary is using malware with filenames that are similar to existing system binaries to avoid detection
+- An adversary is using malware with filenames that are similar to existing system binaries to avoid detection.
-- An adversary is using fileless malware based on memory injections to avoid detection of malware on disk
+- An adversary is using fileless malware based on memory injections to avoid detection of malware on disk.
 - An adversary is using persistence mechanisms without adding files to the operating system.
-- An adversary is using Kerberoasting attack techniques to obtain valid credentials
+- An adversary is using Kerberoasting attack techniques to obtain valid credentials.